Gustav Klimt: Posthumous auction history

-In the early 2020s, Klimt's early portrait Prince William Nii Nortey Dowuona (1897), depicting an Osu prince from what is now Ghana, resurfaced when a couple brought a dirty, poorly framed canvas bearing Klimt’s estate stamp to the Wienerroither & Kohlbacher gallery in Vienna, where it was authenticated by art historian Alfred Weidinger, author of the 2007 Klimt catalogue raisonné, as a long-lost work by the artist.
-The painting is believed to have remained in Klimt’s studio until it was consigned from his estate to the Samuel Kende auction house in Vienna in 1923 with a starting price of 15,000 crowns, and by 1928 it was recorded as the property of the Jewish collector Ernestine Klein, who, with her husband Felix, had converted Klimt’s former studio into a villa before the couple fled Nazi Austria in 1938, after which the work was long considered lost.
-Following a restitution settlement with Klein’s heirs, the cleaned and restored canvas was exhibited publicly at the TEFAF Maastricht art fair in March 2025 by Wienerroither & Kohlbacher with an asking price of €15 million (about US$16 million), and was widely discussed as an important link between Klimt’s early naturalistic portraits and his later decorative style.
-The portrait was painted after Klimt and his colleague Franz Matsch visited an 1897 Völkerschau (ethnographic “human zoo”) at Vienna’s Tiergarten am Schüttel, where Prince William Nii Nortey Dowuona was among some 120 members of the Osu community from the Gold Coast (modern Ghana) displayed to large daily crowds, a context that has prompted renewed critical attention to colonial-era racial exhibitions in Europe.
+In the early 2020s, Klimt's early portrait Prince William Nii Nortey Dowuona (1897), depicting an Osu prince from what is now Ghana, resurfaced when a couple brought a dirty, poorly framed canvas bearing Klimt's estate stamp to the Wienerroither & Kohlbacher gallery in Vienna, where it was authenticated by art historian Alfred Weidinger, author of the 2007 Klimt catalogue raisonné, as a long-lost work by the artist.
+The painting is believed to have remained in Klimt's studio until it was consigned from his estate to the Samuel Kende auction house in Vienna in 1923 with a starting price of 15,000 Austrian krones, and by 1928 it was recorded as the property of the Jewish collector Ernestine Klein, who, with her husband Felix, had converted Klimt's former studio into a villa before the couple fled Nazi Austria in 1938, after which the work was long considered lost.
+Following a restitution settlement with Klein's heirs, the cleaned and restored canvas was exhibited publicly at the TEFAF Maastricht art fair in March 2025 by Wienerroither & Kohlbacher with an asking price of €15M, and was widely discussed as an important link between Klimt's early naturalistic portraits and his later decorative style.
+The portrait was painted after Klimt and his colleague Franz von Matsch visited an 1897 Völkerschau (ethnographic "human zoo") at Vienna's Tiergarten am Schüttel, where Prince William Nii Nortey Dowuona was among some 120 members of the Osu community from the Gold Coast (modern Ghana) displayed to large daily crowds, a context that has prompted renewed critical attention to colonial-era racial exhibitions in Europe.
 In November 2025, prosecutors in Vienna ordered the painting seized at the request of Hungarian authorities, who alleged that it had been improperly exported from Hungary, adding an ongoing legal dispute over export and restitution law to its provenance history.

-On 18 November 2025, Klimt's Portrait of Elisabeth Lederer (1914–1916), a full-length portrait of the daughter of his patrons August and Serena Lederer, was sold at Sotheby’s in New York from the collection of cosmetics heir Leonard A. Lauder for US$236.4 million after an approximately 20-minute bidding contest among multiple telephone bidders, far exceeding its pre-sale estimate of US$150 million.
-The price set a new auction record for a work by Klimt, "a record for any work of art ever sold at Sotheby's", was reported as the highest price ever achieved for a work of modern art at auction, and made the painting the second most expensive artwork sold at auction, behind Leonardo da Vinci’s Salvator Mundi (2017).
+On 18 November 2025, Klimt's Portrait of Elisabeth Lederer (1914–1916), a full-length portrait of the daughter of his patrons August and Serena Lederer, was sold at Sotheby's in New York from the collection of cosmetics heir Leonard Lauder for US$236.4M after an approximately 20-minute bidding contest among multiple telephone bidders, far exceeding its pre-sale estimate of US$150M.
+The price set a new auction record for a work by Klimt.
+It was "a record for any work of art ever sold at Sotheby's", was the highest price ever paid for a work of modern art at auction, and it made the painting the second most expensive artwork sold at auction, behind Leonardo da Vinci's Salvator Mundi in 2017.
+In the lot from the same date, two more of Klimt's works were sold at prices that made them the 2nd (Blooming Meadow, US$86M) and 3rd (Forest Slope in Unterach on the Attersee, US$68.3M) highest priced art auction results of 2025.